Nonprofit Apps: How to Know if You Need One

 Nonprofits have a lot of resources at their disposal, and sometimes it can be difficult to know where to begin.
 Here are some tips for getting started if you’re considering developing an app for your nonprofit.

-Tip 1: Do your research
+Tip 1: Do Your Research

-Before you spend anything, do your homework.
-Who’s your target persona, and what features do they need?
-Consider where you’ll make your app available: will it be made for Android?
+- Consider where you’ll make your app available: will it be made for Android?
 For Apple?

-Tip 2: Look at some examples
+Tip 2: Look at Some Examples

 Before you meet with a developer, take some time to look at some of the best examples of nonprofit apps out there to figure out how you’ll want to model your own: